 Rondine began teaching after the birth of her second child, leaving a career in fashion merchandising management.
 She has more than six years experience teaching and counseling students.
 Her time as a substitute teacher and later as a school counselor in numerous public schools has exposed her to a diverse population of students with differing levels of learning ranging from special needs to those in gifted and talent programs.
 She implements her counseling experience in her current role to guide each child toward his or her individual educational successes and happiness.
 For the last three years, Rondine has been co-teaching at a preschool, firming her desire to focus on the preschool age group.
 Rondine has an MS in education from Brooklyn College, City University of New York, CACREP accreditation school counseling and is currently pursuing her MS in early childhood education.
 She has two children, aged seven and ten, and lives in Brooklyn.

 We are currently accepting applications for 3s and 4s.
 Admissions is rolling and subject to closure once we’ve received too many applications.
 (Note: you will be notified within a reasonable amount of time if your application is not accepted).
 It is not necessary to attend an informational session prior to applying.
 First consideration will go to current students, siblings of current students and siblings of alumni.
 Info sessions will be scheduled for late October and November.
 Every family whose application is accepted will be interviewed and invited to join a play date.
 Interviews will begin in December; playdates will begin in January.
 We welcome applications from families of all cultures, ethnicities, classes and definitions.

-For the 2013–2014 school year, tuition for the 2s class was $7000; for the 3s, it was $8000.
-However, tuition is based on the number of children enrolled in our program and is subject to change each year.
+For the 2014–2015 school year, tuition for the 2s class will cost $7,950 for a 3 day program; the combined 3s/4s class will cost $10,950 for a 5 day program.
+Tuition is based on the number of children enrolled in our program and is subject to change each year.